Collaboration Fund – How To Apply

-The objective of the Fund is to support projects which have the potential to develop national and international linkages with the aim of these leading to larger more strategic initiatives for projects to support and encourage emerging collaborations across the Universities of Leeds, Sheffield and York.
+The White Rose University Consortium invites applications for projects to support and encourage emerging research collaborations across the Universities of Leeds, Sheffield and York.
+The objective of the Fund is to support research projects which have the potential to develop national and international links with the aim of these leading to larger more strategic initiatives.

 The eligibility criteria are set out below:

-• Each application will include a minimum of two members of staff (post doctoral researchers are eligible) per institution, with a lead member of academic staff identified at each University.
+- Each application must include a minimum of two members of staff (post doctoral researchers are eligible) per institution, with a lead member of academic staff identified at each University.
 The partners need to identify an agreed lead academic/University as having overall responsibility for the project.

 - Each project should have a value of between £8-11k but applications up to a maximum of £15k will be accepted where the project activity demands this higher level of expenditure.
 Reasons for this higher budget must be set out clearly in the application: some examples could include equipment costs; technical testing; high level of consumables.

 - draft applications before submission; this includes discussion on how to incorporate the potential impact of Covid-19;

 - new ideas and emerging projects that are in development eg finding contacts to create the project team, scoping out your project idea etc;